neogeny/TatSu/docs/syntax.rst

 Memoization
 ~~~~~~~~~~~

 |TatSu| generates *packrat* parsers.
-The result of parsing a rule at a given
+The result of parsing a rule at a
-position in the input is *memoized*, so the next time the parser visits
+given position in the input is *memoized*.
+The next time the parser
-the same input position with the same rule, the same result is returned,
+visits the same input position, with the same rule, the memoized result
-and the input advanced accordingly, without having to parse again.
-Memoization
+is returned and he input advanced accordingly.
+Memoization allows for
-allows for grammars that are clearer and easier to write because
+grammars that are easier to write because there's no fear of repetition
-there's no fear that repeating subexpressions will impact performance.
+or alike elements having an impact on performance.

 There are rules that should not be memoized.
 For example, rules that
 may succeed or not depending on the associated semantic action *should